 - Magnetic resonance imaging (MRI)

-The condition may improve without treatment, but persons with tracheomalacia must be monitored closely when they have respiratory infections.
+The condition may improve without treatment, but people with tracheomalacia must be monitored closely when they have respiratory infections.

-Aspiration pneumonia can occur from breathing in food.
+Aspiration pneumonia (a lung infection) can occur from breathing in food.

 Adults who develop tracheomalacia after being on a breathing machine often have serious lung problems.